-Yoga Pose Estimation using Transfer Learning and Experiment Tracking
+Yoga Pose Estimation using Transfer Learning and Experiment Tracking (using GitHub Actions)

 The primary goal was to classify yoga poses using transfer learning with pre-trained models (VGG16, ResNet50, InceptionV3, and MobileNetV2) and track the experiment using MLflow for better management and evaluation of models.